Top

 This course is designed to help students develop and practice the communication skills needed to succeed in college and workforce environments.
 Emphasis is placed on improving foundational communication strategies-reading, writing, listening, and speaking—and on developing research and critical thinking skills.

-This course encompasses environmental based activities which enable students to begin to develop a professional network.
-It takes an interdisciplinary approach to identifying, understanding and analyzing current environment issues and technologies that affect Canada and the world.
-Topics include consumption patterns, sustainability and ecosystem threat with a specific concentration on water, food and energy issues.
+This course encompasses environmentally based activities that enable students to begin to develop a professional network.
+It takes an interdisciplinary approach to identifying, understanding, and analyzing Canadian and global environmental issues through the pillars of sustainability framework.
+Areas of focus may include water, food and agriculture, energy, climate, forestry, or others.

 The content covered in this course includes conversions, number systems, fundamental algebra, linear and quadratic equations and graphs, trigonometry of right triangles, 2D and 3D geometry, an introduction to vectors, and exponential and logarithmic functions.
 All concepts are presented with real-world applications from environmental sciences, computer networking, and other domains.